-Sick Child Recording Fo orm (for community -based treatment of child a age 2 months up to 5 years) Date: // (Day/Month/Year) HSA: Child's First Name:Surname Age:Years/Months Boy / Girl Caregiver's name:Relationship : Mother / Father / Other: Physical Address: Village / TA:
+Sick Child Recording Fo g Form (For community -based t treatment of child age 2 months up to 5 years) Date: // (Day/ Month/Year) HSA: Child's First Name: Surname Age:Years/Mont hs Boy/Girl Caregiver's name: Relationship : Mother / Father / Other ; Physical Address: Village / TA:

-ASK ASK and LOOK
+dentity problems and LOOK

-ASK ASK: What are the child's problems?
-If not reported, then ask to
+ASI : What are the child's /problems?
+If not reported, then ask to be sure.

-be s

-YES , sign present \rightarrow Tick \Box NO sign \rightarrow Circle
+5, sign present → Tick M NO sign → Circle (■)

-М ■ Cough?
-If yes, for how long?
-2 days
+■ Cough?
+If yes, for how long? days

-Diarrhoea (loose stools)?
+■ Diarrhoea (loose stools)?

 IF YES, for how long?days.

-■)IF DIARRHOEA, blood in stool?
+If yes Blood in stool? □ ■

-ЪV ■ Fever (reported or now)?
+■ Fever (reported or now)?

-If yes, started 4 days ago.
+If yes, starteddays ago.

-□, Convulsions?
+■ Convulsions?

-٦V Difficulty drinking or feeding?
+■ Difficulty drinking or feeding?

-1 IF YES, not able to drink or feed anything? b
+IF YES, not able to drink or feed anything? □ ■

-Å ■ Vomiting?
-If yes, vomits everything?
+■ Vomiting?
+If yes, vomits everything? □ ■

-Red eyes?
+■ Red eyes?
 If yes, for how longdays.

-Difficulty in seeing?
+□ ■Difficulty in seeing?
 If Yes for how longdays

+■ Has HIV?

+■ At risk of HIV because

+One or both parents have HIV and child has not tested for HIV?
+Or

+□ Parents' current HIV status is unknown?

+■ Lives in household with someone on TB treatment?

+■ At risk of acute malnutrition

+□ Frequently sick, Or

+□ Less than 4 types food group

+□ Less than 6 months and stopped breast feeding

-Any other problem I cannot treat (E.g problem in breast
+■ Any other problem I cannot treat (E.g. problem in breast feeding, injury)?

-feeding, injury)?

 See 5 If any OTHER PROBLEMS, refer.

-·